 I love the Easter break - we usually head to Canberra for some gorgeous Autumn weather and have an easter egg hunt in my parent's garden with the other grandchildren.
-As a nutritionist you might be surprised that I like to enjoy nibbling on a chocolate egg myself, I'm not in the corner enjoying a "guilt free" paleo bliss ball or other such nonsense.
+You might be surprised that I like to enjoy nibbling on a chocolate egg myself, I'm not in the corner enjoying a "guilt free" paleo bliss ball or other such nonsense.
 Indulging in festive treats with your family is part of normal, healthy eating.
-Easter can be a tough time for those on a self-imposed ‘diet’ or without support for a disordered eating condition.
+Easter can be a tough time for those on a self-imposed ‘diet’.
 Here's my top tips for enjoying Easter mindfully with your family and friends so that you can manage your weight, energy levels and mood:

 Good quality dark chocolate has been linked to reduced risk of cardiovascular disease and improved exercise performance.
 The health benefits are due to the flavenols in the cocoa which are full of potent antioxidants.
 Don't forget though that flavenols are also contained in fruit, vegetables, red wine and tea.